Josephson Engineering e22S

 The side-address design facilitates placement; the long body can reach over the rim of a drum, and the capsule can face the head directly.

-The 16mm diaphragm in the KA22S capsule is made by Josephson.
-MIX describes it as a derivation of the company’s Series Six capsules, “with a ⅝-inch diameter, gold-evaporated polyester diaphragm.”
+The mic’s capsule, model number KA22S, is manufactured by Josephson.
+The diaphragm measures 16mm in diameter.
+MIX describes it as a derivation of the company’s Series Six capsules, “with a 5/8-inch diameter, gold-evaporated polyester diaphragm.”
 Reviewers note its uniform cardioid pattern and good rear rejection.

 The FET amplifier circuit, “a C609 Class-A discrete FET cascode front end,” is combined with a custom Lundahl output transformer.
 The electronics were designed to interface easily with either transformer or direct coupled mic preamps.